showrav-BS1334/BookStore/README.md

 ## Features
 One can -
-- add a new book [if the author's name is new for the author table, a new author will be added to the table]
+- add a new book [if the author is not in the dropdown options, a new author should be added first.]
 - see a book's details
 - update book properties
 - remove a book from the book table
+- add an new author [it will be added to the dropdown list of authors also]
 - see an author's details
 - update author properties [the change will be applicable for author's all books]
 - remove an author[also all books of the author will be deleted]